Penang Food Guide – 40 Street Food To Try in 2023

 Lok Lok Steamboat

-Penang-style communal steamboat, you can eat in a group or even share a table with random strangers.
+In a Penang style communal steamboat, you can eat in a group or share a table with strangers.

 Grab your stick out of the water once it’s cooked.

-The owner will refill the hot water, ingredients, and dipping sauces periodically.
+The owner will periodically refill the hot water, ingredients, and dipping sauces.

 The sticks are color-coded for different prices, and the owner will tally up your bill at the end of the meal.